Skip to main content

 • Remove tops with leaves and store separately from globes.
 Greens can be stored for 2-3 days in the refrigerator, as they tend to lose moisture quickly.

-• Store globes for 5-7 days in plastic bags in the refrigerator.
+• Store globes for 5-7 days in plastic bags or reusable containers in the refrigerator.

 Preparing Radishes: